José de Palafox, 1st Duke of Zaragoza: Zaragoza

 In Zaragoza, Palafox built a gunpowder and small arms factory, created a corps of sappers and brought 30,000 men under arms.
 Soon afterward the attack he had provoked began under French general Charles Lefebvre.
 Zaragoza as a fortress was both antiquated in design and scantily provided with munitions and supplies, and the defenses resisted but a short time.
 But it was at that point that the real resistance began.
-A week's street fighting made the assailants masters of half the town, but Palafox's brother Luis Rebolledo de Palafox y Melci, 1st marqués de Lazán succeeded in forcing a passage into the city with 3,000 troops.
+A week's street fighting made the assailants masters of half the town, but Palafox's older brother, the Marquis of Lazán, succeeded in forcing a passage into the city with 3,000 troops.
 Stimulated by the appeals of Palafox and of the fierce and resolute demagogues who ruled the mob, the inhabitants resolved to contest possession of the remaining quarters of Zaragoza inch by inch, and if necessary to retire to the suburb across the Ebro, destroying the bridge.
 The struggle, which was prolonged for nine days longer, resulted in the withdrawal of the French (14 August), after a siege which had lasted 61 days in all.

 Palafox then attempted a short campaign in the open country, but when Napoleon's own army entered Spain, and scattered one Spanish army after another in a few weeks, Palafox was forced back into Zaragoza, where he sustained a still more memorable second siege.
 This ended, after three months, in the fall of the town, or rather the cessation of resistance, for the town was in ruins and a pestilence had swept away many thousands of the defenders.
 Palafox himself, suffering from the epidemic, fell into the hands of the French and was kept prisoner at Vincennes until December 1813.

 Domestic politics

 In June 1814 he was confirmed in the office of Captain General of Aragon, but soon afterwards withdrew from it, and ceased to take part in public affairs.
 From 1820 to 1823 he commanded the royal guard of King Ferdinand, but, taking the side of the Constitution in the civil troubles which followed, he was stripped of all his honors and offices by the king, whose restoration by French bayonets was the triumph of reaction and absolutism.
 Palafox remained in retirement for many years.
-He received the title of duke of Saragossa from Queen Maria Christine.
+He received the title of Duke of Zaragoza in 1834 from Queen Maria Christine.
 From 1836 he took part in military and political affairs as captain-general of Aragon and a senator.

 He died at Madrid on 15 February 1847.